Editor’s note: This article originally ran August 30, 2021 and was updated Sept. 4, 2022.

-“The flu shot is going to be very important this year,” says UNC Health family medicine physician Sarah Ruff, MD.
+“The flu shot remains very important this year,” says UNC Health family medicine physician Sarah Ruff, MD.
 She recommends getting the flu shot in September, when it becomes widely available at doctors’ offices and pharmacies.
 It’s OK to get the flu shot and a COVID-19 vaccine at the same visit, according to the CDC.

 The flu shot is available to everyone 6 months of age and older; some young children require two doses.